MystenLabs/sui/crates/sui-framework/docs/transfer_policy.md

 ## Function `new_request`

 Construct a new <code><a href="transfer_policy.md#0x2_transfer_policy_TransferRequest">TransferRequest</a></code> hot potato which requires an approving action from the creator to be destroyed / resolved.
+Once created, it must be confirmed in the <code>confirm_request</code> call otherwise the transaction will fail.

 <pre><code><b>public</b> <b>fun</b> <a href="transfer_policy.md#0x2_transfer_policy_new_request">new_request</a>&lt;T&gt;(paid: u64, from: <a href="object.md#0x2_object_ID">object::ID</a>, ctx: &<b>mut</b> <a href="tx_context.md#0x2_tx_context_TxContext">tx_context::TxContext</a>): <a href="transfer_policy.md#0x2_transfer_policy_TransferRequest">transfer_policy::TransferRequest</a>&lt;T&gt;